LisaMcGautier/homework1/README.md

 # homework1

-Replaced <div> tags in HTML
+Replaced div tags in HTML.

-Consolidated CSS Selectors
+Consolidated CSS Selectors with the same attributes and values.

+Used comments to explain what various parts of the code in HTML and CSS.